A Stack of Photos

 There was no need to explain to him what was that.
 The Agency.
 Gunderson’s cutthroats.

 “Give me your lighter.”
 She suddenly said, stretching her hand.
 When he didn’t move, she frowned.
 “Come on, do it.
-I know you keep smoking on the sly.”
+I know you still smoke on the sly.”

 He sighed and handed the lighter.
 Slowly, methodically, the woman burned, one by one, those dreadful pictures, dropping the remains to the ground.
 When she finished, she got up and returned the lighter.